RayMoz/training-bookinfo/part-2-services/README.md

 And we can use it for filtering.

 ### Servicename via custom rule
-As we have a node.ja App name now we can we use a custom rule to redefine the service name.
+As we have a node.js App name now we can we use a custom rule to redefine the service name.
 Let's do this and see what side-effect we get with this approach.

 ### Service Name via env Variable